 Where can I listen to the podcast?

 Everywhere.
 And if you find a podcast service that I am not on please let me know!
-You can also listen to podcast episodes on my website of direct on the Buzzsprout RSS feed.
+You can also listen to podcast episodes on the Photography Explained Podcast website.

 When will new episodes be published?